Maka2008/EnmuMic/README.md

 # How to use
 >1.
-To Press/Hold C to record and Release it to Stop
+To Press/Hold C to record and record the Voice for Sec 5
 >2.
 It will start recording your voice and save it as wav file then it will transcribe it
 >3.
 Then it will translate the into Japanase through Amazon Translate API for VOX Client
 >4.
 Then it will use Japanese text to Create voice of Your waifu and give a playback